NeptuneMagicSauce/CatPi/README.md

   per day, per 24 hours
-  log weight signal raw and processed rotate / compress the logs for disk
+  log weight signal raw and processed rotate / compress the logs for disk one file per day, compress at end of day

 - debug setting "minWeightThreshold"